 I didn't receive any instructions.
 Where can I find them?

-HCR does not provide step-by-step instructions as each build should be done by a professional mechanic.
-HCR does however provide a basic install guide on routing photos, tips, specs, and call outs.
+HCR provides some step-by-step instructions as each build should be done by a professional mechanic.
+HCR does however provide a basic install guide on routing photos, tips, specs, and call outs for kits that don't have a specific install guide.
 These guides are located in the hardware box included with your kit.
 If you would like to see a color copy or download, the install guides can be found here:

 If you think you may be missing hardware, please open ALL of your boxes/packaging to check for "hardware" box before calling in.
 The hardware box is typically in a trailing arm box and includes the instructions, brake line, bushings/crush sleeves, bolt and other misc hardware needed for install.